-Draft evaluation objective To protect and enhance the character of the built form and urban environment within the project alignment, and particularly in the vicinity of project surface structures, having regard to the existing and evolving urban context.
+Draft evaluation objective - To protect and enhance the character, form and function of the public realm and buildings within and adjacent to the project alignment, and particularly in the vicinity of project surface structures, having regard to the existing and evolving urban context.

-- Acknowledging and respecting the integrity of built form in the immediate and broader neighbourhood of project works. - Recognising the need for project works, both above and below ground, to reinforce, enhance or complement valued aspects of the existing and evolving built environment.
+- Acknowledging and respecting the existing qualities of the built environment in the immediate and broader neighbourhood of project works. - Recognising the need for project works, both above and below ground, to reinforce, enhance or complement valued aspects of the existing and evolving built environment.

-- Describe in appropriate detail the character of existing and evolving built form and environment in the immediate and broader neighbourhood of project works. - Describe any relevant frameworks guiding maintenance, development or redevelopment of built form in the immediate and broader neighbourhood of project works.
+- Describe in appropriate detail the character of the existing and evolving built environment in the immediate and broader neighbourhood of project works. - Describe any relevant planning strategies, policies and frameworks guiding maintenance, development or redevelopment of the built environment in the immediate and broader neighbourhood of project works, and describe their implications for anticipated project outcomes.

-- Describe measures to be taken to create a positive relationship between the character of existing or evolving built environment and the design and appearance of project buildings and structures. - Describe the design and management approach to ensure the project protects and enhances its urban setting, including streetscapes, built form and community safety, especially for pedestrians. - Describe measures to assure the safety and enhance the experience of people using project facilities.
+- Describe measures to be taken to create a positive relationship between the established or emerging form, function, amenity and appearance of associated public realm and buildings and the design and appearance of project buildings and structures. - Describe the design and management approach to ensure the project protects and enhances its urban setting, including streetscapes, built form and community safety, especially for pedestrians. - Describe measures to assure the safety and enhance the experience of people using project facilities.

-- Analyse the effect of the project's built form on local and neighbourhood character. - Analyse risks that the project's built form may indirectly detract from the positive contribution of the project to local and neighbourhood built form character.
+- Analyse the effect of the project on the form, function, amenity and appearance of associated public realm and buildings during and after construction. - Analyse risks that the project's built form may indirectly detract from the positive contribution of the project to local and neighbourhood built form character.

-• Identify management programs required to ensure that the project's built form, both internally and externally, continues to integrate with local character, presents the intended attractive appearance, enhances users' experience and ensures users' safety.
+- Identify management programs required to ensure that the project's built form, both internally and externally, continues to integrate with local character, presents the intended attractive appearance, enhances users' experience and ensures users' safety. - Identify contingency measures to be implemented if required.